intel/llvm/sycl/doc/design/VirtualFunctions.md

 #### New compiler diagnostics

-A new pass should be added to analyze virtual calls and emit diagnostics if a kernel without the `calls_indirectly` property performs a virtual call and emit a diagnostic about that. `virtual-call` LLVM IR attribute we attach to such call instructions should help us with detecting those calls.
+A new pass should be added to analyze virtual calls and emit diagnostics if a kernel without the `assume_indirect_calls_to` property performs a virtual call and emit a diagnostic about that. `virtual-call` LLVM IR attribute we attach to such call instructions should help us with detecting those calls.

 The pass should be launched somewhere at the beginning of the optimization pipeline so that LLVM IR is as close to the input source file as possible for